 Can You Take Your Paycheck in Cryptocurrency?

-In addition, the IRS has stated that any cryptocurrency you hold onto will be viewed as a capital crypto asset.
-This means that if your coin increases in value from when you receive it to when you exchange it, you may have capital gains taxes on your profits.
-Using your digital currency for purchases or trading for another currency will also be considered a taxable event in terms of reportable gains and losses.
-Additionally, holding onto your coinbase is not taxable—meaning that until you sell them on the cryptocurrency exchange, spend it, or trade it, there is no tax consequence.
+According to the Internal Revenue Service (IRS), any cryptocurrency you hold onto will be viewed as a capital crypto asset.
+This means that if your coin increases in value from when you receive it to when you exchange it, you have to pay capital gains taxes on your profits.
+Using your digital currency for purchases or trading for another currency is a taxable event for reportable gains and losses.

-Taking your paycheck in cryptocurrency currently will require a pretty strong tolerance for risk.
-If the benefits of this type of arrangement appeal to you and you want a crypto paycheck, be sure to consult with an experienced attorney who is well-versed in employment and tax law.
-For more information about this area, see our overview of wage and hour laws.
+Taking your paycheck in cryptocurrency will require a tolerance for risk.
+Many employers don’t offer paying wages in digital assets.
+Talk to your employer about your option to get payments in digital assets.
+Consult with an experienced employment law attorney who understands local wage and hour laws.
+For more information about this area, see our overview of employment laws.

 What do I do next?